 TN NTSIP uses our surveillance data to target our outreach and education.
-For example, we participated in a Community Assessment for Public Health Emergency Response exercise that engaged the general public about carbon monoxide exposure.
+For example, we participated in a Community Assessment for Public Health Emergency Response (CASPER) exercise that engaged the general public about carbon monoxide exposure.
 We asked carbon monoxide risk questions, collected data and distributed a carbon monoxide factsheet.
 Another NTSIP project looked at neighborhoods near industries.
 People in these neighborhoods may have an increased potential to coming into contact with pollutants.
 TN NTSIP identified vulnerable communities using the Social Vulnerability Index, a tool developed by ATSDR.
 Populations identified as vulnerable were then targeted for prevention and intervention.

 Visit our NTSIP Success Stories webpage to learn more about how are projects have impacted public health and assisted people across Tennessee.

 Call 911 to report an emergency or chemical release.
 In many communities, the local fire department is trained for first response to hazmat incidents.
 To report general environmental concerns in Tennessee, call the Department of Environment and Conservation at 1-888-891-8332, during normal business hours.
 For more information about our program or about a particular toxic substance, contact the Department of Health’s NTSIP Program at 615-741-7247 or via e-mail at NTSIP.firstname.lastname@example.org.

 Tennessee Methamphetamine Task Force

 Tennessee Poison Center

 Tennessee Department of Agriculture